 I guess this is Irazoo’s way of keeping you actively seeking out referrals — which ultimately benefits them because it means more people using the site.
 This is no different than Swagbucks — they also cap the points you can earn from friends off at 1000 per friend.
 I really don’t like this, but I guess I get it?

 Treasure codes are similar to SwagCodes on Swagbucks.
 Irazoo will occasionally release a word (the treasure code) and post it on their Facebook page.
 This word can be entered into the treasure code field, which you can find by visiting the “Earn Points” tab at the top of your screen when you’re logged in.
 The code will only be valid for a certain period of time, which is specified on the Facebook page, and they’re usually worth a good bit of points, like between 25 and 50.

 Offers, Surveys, Tasks, and Coupons

 You can also get Irazoo points by filling out offers, answering surveys, doing tasks, and downloading and printing coupons.
 These are all features I haven’t bothered with yet, mainly because I don’t have time.
 However, if you’re interested in making the most of Irazoo, I would certainly recommend trying out all these things to maximize the points you can earn.

 I like Irazoo so far — I usually do Swagbucks and follow it up with an Irazoo search or two because the points add up, and I like getting those Amazon codes.
 There are of course other prizes you can redeem for, but the $5 Amazon code does seem to be the best for your points.

 Do you want to sign up?

 Go here to get registered.
 Good luck, and please comment with your personal Irazoo experience.Note: This post contains affiliate links.
-However, this does not influence any of my reviews, which are always honest.
-Please read my disclosure for more information.
+However, this does not influence any of our reviews, which are always honest.
+Please read the disclosure for more information.